 Yes, although Section 80D of the Income Tax Act, 1961 does not allow individuals to pay via cash and claim deductions for it, for preventive health check-ups, it is available.
-You can make a cash payment and claim deduction later for that.
+You can make a cash payment and claim a deduction later for that.

-The maximum deduction under Section 80D of Income Tax Act, 1961 is Rs.
+The maximum deduction under Section 80D of the Income Tax Act, 1961 is Rs.
 1,00,0000 for super senior citizens or those above 60 years of age.
 If your parents are in their 70s, you can claim up to that 80D limit for making a payment for the insurance premium.

-You need not submit any document when filing ITR to claim tax deduction for preventive health check-ups.
+You need not submit any document when filing ITR to claim a tax deduction for preventive health check-ups.
 However, to be on the safer side, keep the proof of receipt paid for the insurance premium with you.

-Yes, you can claim tax deduction for a single-premium health insurance policy.
+Yes, you can claim a tax deduction for a single-premium health insurance policy.
 The provision got introduced in Budget 2018, where it was stated that individuals making a lump sum health insurance premium payment for himself/herself can claim tax deductions under Section 80D.
 However, the policy must be valid for more than a year.

 Yes, it is possible to claim tax deductions under Section 80D of ITA if you receive medical treatment outside the country.
 In that case, you will have to use your overseas health insurance plan.
 Note that your insurance provider must be registered with IRDAI or the Insurance Regulatory and Development Authority of India.

 This article is solely for educational purposes.
 Navi doesn't take any responsibility for the information or claims made in the blog.